damanujan/php-NetatmoCameraAPI/README.md

 ## Warning

-This API will connect directly to your Netatmo account.
+This API will connect to your Netatmo account.
 Regarding your account option, each connection (script execution) may send you an email alert telling that someone connected to your account!

 To avoid this: